Services

 • Online prescription check-ins every 12 weeks

-• Annual telehealth review for ongoing treatment
+• Annual review for ongoing treatment

 • What we treat: epidermal, dermal, and mixed-type melasma (face predominately; photo-/hormone-associated pigmentation).